 Simone threw Amanda into a nightstand, breaking it and shattering the window above it, the roommate wrote.
 Simone shoved Amanda’s head out of the broken window, and continued to scream, she said.
 The roommate tried to intervene, she wrote, but said Simone threw her against a dresser.

 Simone kicked Amanda in the stomach, back and face, so hard that Amanda was momentarily knocked out, the roommate wrote.

 “Crying hysterically at what I had just witnessed, I screamed at him and begged him to please stop, which thankfully, he did and left,” the roommate wrote in the statement.

 Simone said none of this happened.

-For Branch, most perplexing was why she stayed.
+For Amanda, most perplexing was why she stayed.
 She reasoned it was likely “trauma bonding” — a strong emotional attachment that develops from the reinforcement of reward and punishment within the cycle of abuse.

 “There was this control,” Santos said.
 “She would leave, come and go, never be on time or anything.
 It was all, everything was centered around this guy.”

 Santos said her child was brainwashed, a victim of abuse.

 “It’s just very, very painful to know that my child has gone through that and is still going through it,” she said.